Michelle Isherwood, JD, MBA, CHC

 9 Comments

-Sarah Jackson
+• Sarah Jackson

 Business Development & Marketing -Innovation & Ideation Creation

-- Report this post
+• Report this post

-Your profile is confusingâŠwhat do you specialise in!In a world where peoples Linkedin profiles are full of beautifully streamlined career paths, mine can look a littleâŠ.misplaced!
-So why donât I streamline to promote myself against a primary target area?Well, plainly stated, I like diversity and my skill set and experience enables multiple future paths.I like that potential â after all, you never know whatâs behind the next door in the corridor of opportunities âŠwhy would you close it without even looking!
-Across the past 20 (or so) years, I have climbed the corporate ladder, been open minded, trusted in those that saw something in me and taken every opportunity presented.That means, I have been a submissions manager, project manager, global process lead, project portfolio owner, innovations lead, business process owner, audit lead, quality and compliance lead, team lead, budget lead, vendor oversight lead, account lead, business unit lead, commercial lead and strategic business developer.I have worked across large Reg Pharma, large Language Services and large Clinical services.Daring to try, trusting in my abilities and being brave enough to take the next jump and open the next door, means I now have a wealth of knowledge in industry but also about myself.I have learnt I simply adore and have a passion for project management, innovation, blue sky creative thinking, strategic planning, marketing, client care and the phase âwhat ifâ!
-Whilst employers seek the ability for their employees to pivot, itâs easier to read an individualâs career history showcasing a clear and concise pathway and goal, rather than one with a more âgame of lifeâ approach.
-Reflecting on what my profile might say to someone, here I am â In my 4th decade, wonderingâŠis it time to truly decide what I want to be when I grow up!?
-Should I start to put myself in a corporate category box, or in our current strained economy, should we be fully embracing the multi skilled?
-What do you think?For recruiters out thereâŠ.am I your worst nightmare or a potential dream?
-For those like me, where are you now?
-Are you open to moving aside the usual Monday LinkedIn list of announcements and celebrations (Ps â donât stop posting these, I personally love them), to share your journeys?
-Let's chat, after all, that's why we are here right đ
+why would you close it without even looking!
+Across the past 20 (or so) years, I have climbed the corporate ladder, been open minded, trusted in those that saw something in me and taken every opportunity presented.That means, I have been a submissions manager, project manager, global process lead, project portfolio owner, innovations lead, business process owner, audit lead, quality and compliance lead, team lead, budget lead, vendor oversight lead, account lead, business unit lead, commercial lead and strategic business developer.I have worked across large Reg Pharma, large Language Services and large Clinical services.Daring to try, trusting in my abilities and being brave enough to take the next jump and open the next door, means I now have a wealth of knowledge in industry but also about myself.I have learnt I simply adore and have a passion for project management, innovation, blue sky creative thinking, strategic planning, marketing, client care and the phase ‘what if’!
+Whilst employers seek the ability for their employees to pivot, it’s easier to read an individual’s career history showcasing a clear and concise pathway and goal, rather than one with a more ‘game of life’ approach.
+Reflecting on what my profile might say to someone, here I am – In my 4th decade, wondering

 8

-Greg Dellanini
+• Greg Dellanini

-đ Passionate SDR at FreeWill | Igniting Impactful Connections & Driving Philanthropic Growth đ
+🌟 Passionate SDR at FreeWill | Igniting Impactful Connections & Driving Philanthropic Growth 🚀

-- Report this post
+• Report this post

-đ A Spooky Halloween Ode to my Job Search! đ Beneath the pale moon's haunting glow,I embark on a journey, both eerie and slow.Through the labyrinth of job listings, I tread,Seeking my next Account Executive role ahead.With a briefcase of skills and ambition so bright,I wander through this ominous, job-seeking night.In the LinkedIn crypt, I uncover each lead,Aiming to fulfill my professional creed.The specters of challenges may rattle and moan,But I'll face them with prowess, courage firmly honed.I'll tame the ghostly quotas and targets untamed,With sales strategies cunning, my victory proclaimed.This Halloween, as I seek my new station,I'll exorcise doubts, fears, and hesitation.With charm, charisma, and expertise combined,The perfect opportunity, I shall surely find.So, here's to the quest for my next big career thrill,In the realm of Account Executive, where dreams fulfill.If you know of a role, or connections to share,Let's unite in this journey, a frightfully good affair!đ» Reach out if you have insights or a job lead to share.
-Together, we'll conquer the professional abyss! #AccountExecutive #JobSearch #HalloweenOde đ
+🎃 A Spooky Halloween Ode to my Job Search! 🎃 Beneath the pale moon's haunting glow,I embark on a journey, both eerie and slow.Through the labyrinth of job listings, I tread,Seeking my next Account Executive role ahead.With a briefcase of skills and ambition so bright,I wander through this ominous, job-seeking night.In the LinkedIn crypt, I uncover each lead,Aiming to fulfill my professional creed.The specters of challenges may rattle and moan,But I'll face them with prowess, courage firmly honed.I'll tame the ghostly quotas and targets untamed,With sales strategies cunning, my victory proclaimed.This Halloween, as I seek my new station,I'll exorcise doubts, fears, and hesitation.With charm, charisma, and expertise combined,The perfect opportunity, I shall surely find.So, here's to the quest for my next big career thrill,In the realm of Account Executive, where dreams fulfill.If you know of a role, or connections to share,Let's unite in this journey, a frightfully good affair!đŸ‘» Reach out if you have insights or a job lead to share.
+Together, we'll conquer the professional abyss! #AccountExecutive #JobSearch #HalloweenOde 🎃

 10